AshaRamanjanaiah/JokeTellingApp/README.md

 <img src="https://raw.githubusercontent.com/GoogleCloudPlatform/gradle-appengine-templates/77e9910911d5412e5efede5fa681ec105a0f02ad/doc/img/devappserver-endpoints.png">

-Now you are ready to continue!
+Now I'm ready to continue!

-Introduce a project dependency between your Java library and your GCE module, and modify the GCE starter code to pull jokes from your Java library.
+Introduced a project dependency between your Java library and my GCE module, and modified the GCE starter code to pull jokes from my Java library.
-Create an AsyncTask to retrieve jokes using the template included int these [instructions](https://github.com/GoogleCloudPlatform/gradle-appengine-templates/tree/77e9910911d5412e5efede5fa681ec105a0f02ad/HelloEndpoints#2-connecting-your-android-app-to-the-backend).
+Created an AsyncTask to retrieve jokes using the template included int these [instructions](https://github.com/GoogleCloudPlatform/gradle-appengine-templates/tree/77e9910911d5412e5efede5fa681ec105a0f02ad/HelloEndpoints#2-connecting-your-android-app-to-the-backend).
-Make the button kick off a task to retrieve a joke, then launch the activity from your Android Library to display it.
+Made the button kick off a task to retrieve a joke, then launch the activity from my Android Library to display it.

 ### Step 4: Add Functional Tests